ViBiOh/kmux/README.md

 `log` command open a pod's watcher on a resource (Deployment, Service, CronJob, etc) by using label selector and stream every containers of every pod it finds.
 New pods matching the selector are automatically streamed.

 Each log line has a prefix of the pod's name and the container name, and also the context's name if there are multiple contexts.
-These kind of metadatas are written to the `stderr`, this way, if you have logs in JSON, you can pipe `kube` output into `jq` for example for extracting wanted data from logs (instead of using `grep`).
+These kind of metadatas are written to the `stderr`, this way, if you have logs in JSON, you can pipe `kmux` output into `jq` for example for extracting wanted data from logs (instead of using `grep`).

 The `--containers` can be set multiple times to restrict output to the given containers' name.